 Behaviour Support Practitioner

-Macarthur and Wollongong Regions
+Macarthur and the Illawarra

 Jessica has a Bachelor of Psychological Science from the Australian College of Applied Psychology.
 Jessica provides person-centred services to participants with a wide variety of diagnoses.
 Within the BAHS team, Jessica’s key responsibilities are conducting behavioural assessments and reports, providing positive behaviour support strategies and plans and clinical consultation with key stakeholders.